You are here

 |Password||Insert your email password|

-If your device does not have a web browser, or if you cannot use a web browser until after your device is connected to the internet (e.g. DVD players, Nintendo Wii, etc.) you can manually register your device for UMD-WiFi.
-You may view registered devices as well as deregister devices on the device status page.
+If your device does not have a web browser, or if you cannot use a web browser until after your device is connected to the internet (e.g. DVD players, Nintendo Wii, etc.) you can manually register the device on UofM-Guest.
+For complete instructions, see: Register a personal device for WiFi Access

 Devices with known issues